 Presentation of your code is very important and you should take pride in it.
 Good structure makes it easier for you to see what the code is doing and harder to make silly mistakes (which can easily waste a lot of time or potentially worse if you don't realise the mistake).

 It's common to take the approach of 'yeah yeah, that's other people though, I don't make those silly mistakes so I can be lazy and write sloppy code and it'll be fine.'
 Everyone can make mistakes, even NASA.
 Take the time to structure your code well and later on you'll be thankful you did.

 Ok so you've worked through my Bash tutorial.
 Congratulations, you've now aquired some very powerful and useful skills and knowledge.
 Next you need to gain experience.
-You're Bash scripting foo is no doubt reasonably good now but it will only get better with practice.
+Your Bash scripting foo is no doubt reasonably good now but it will only get better with practice.

 Speaking of practice, why not try some of our programming challenges.

 Remember too that this tutorial is not a complete reference on Bash scripting.
 I've tried to cover the most important and essential bits.
 For a lot of you this will be more than enough to automate tasks and make your interaction with Linux much happier.
 For others, you will want to take things further and there is much more to Bash that you can learn.
 You now have a solid foundation to launch from and should have no troubles extending your abilities.
 Either way, I hope your experiences with Linux are, and continue to be, awesome and I wish you the best of luck.

 Also, if you have any feedback on this tutorial (or any of my others) I would be happy to hear from you.
 It could be a typo you have spotted, or some other error, a bit you feel could be written more clearly, or just that you found it useful.
 While I can't guarantee to act upon all feedback I do very much appreciate it.